Chapter 8 Batch compilation (ocamlc)

 This chapter describes the Objective Caml batch compiler ocamlc,

-which compiles Caml source files to bytecode object files and link
+which compiles Caml source files to bytecode object files and links

 these object files to produce standalone bytecode executable files.

 These executable files are then run by the bytecode interpreter